PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Hyperparameters

 \subsection{Image Classification}

-Hyperparameters for {\name} in image classification are provided in Table \ref{tab:cv-hyper}.
+Hyperparameters for {\name} for Fig. \ref{fig:module-part-analysis} are provided in Table \ref{tab:cv-hyper}.
 We tune the classification head and the backbone separately and provide detailed settings for each dataset.
 All weight decay values are not tuned and follow the settings from \citet{fourierft}.
 The scaling factor $s$ is set to $1.0$.
 The hidden layer dimension $r$ for MHSA is set to 7 in the QV-setting, while both hidden layer dimensions for MHSA and MLP are set to 2 in the QV-MLP-setting described in Section \ref{cv-settings}.
-Additionally, specific hyper-parameters for the sinusoidal non-linear activation analysis are provided in Table \ref{tab:cv-hyper-sine}.